 eLearning Voices is a company that produces audio for the whole eLearning sector; from highly technical long-form narrations for regulated industries to bitesize snippets with a diverse range of characters, through to podcasts, audio description, and localization.

-The next step is to deliver the AD voiceover that synchronizes exactly with the video content.
+The next step is to deliver the Audio Description (AD) voiceover that synchronizes exactly with the video content.
 Traditionally this is done by the same person who creates the written description; however, specialist companies like eLearning Voices are now able to separate these stages to accommodate a much more diverse range of voicing styles, accents, and languages.

 We should expect to see more Audio Descriptions in eLearning.
 Not just because we want our training content to be accessible to visually impaired learners, but because people don’t always want to stare at a screen to acquire new skills.
 Many of us enjoy learning while driving, cooking, or, like me, when out running in the hills.
 Audio Description allows us to enjoy learning videos and animations while performing all sorts of simultaneous activities.
 It is quickly becoming an essential element of all eLearning videos and animation.